 Let Him Go, and Move On

-This is more than just a Bible story.
-Did you know that 1 Corinthians 10:11 tells us that these accounts were written for us, for our instruction?
+This is more than just a story recounting the past.
+1 Corinthians 10:11 tells us these accounts were written for us, for our instruction.
 I know your circumstances are different, but like the Israelites, do you believe God made a mistake?
 That God held out on you?
 Do you believe life would be better if only this guy had pursued you?

 Are you obeying God’s command to avoid idolatry (1 Cor.
 10:7)?
-My guess is that if you’re still living under the shadow of this relationship that didn’t materialize, you have most likely idolized this guy.
+My guess is—if you’re still living under the shadow of this relationship that didn’t materialize—you most likely idolized this guy.
 Please don’t confuse love for lust, covetousness, and idolatry.

-Repent of making the hope of this relationship your ultimate hope.
-Believe God and move forward under His leadership.
+Repent of putting all your hope in this potential relationship, believe God, and move forward under His leadership.
 He wants to bless you, if you will only trust His heart.
 He is drawing you away from the slavery of idolatry and covetousness and into the Promised Land of contentment as His treasured possession, living under His rule.

 Stop looking back, and instead believe that your God is good—and that all He does is good—and move on.
 Move forward, and watch God bring you out into a broad, spacious place.